Sand Bedding for dairy cows

 Sand has a positive influence on the production of dairy cows because

-- Provides a comfortable lying surface, which enhances overall cow health because of the following findings
+It provides a comfortable lying surface, which enhances overall cow health because of the following findings:

-- The inorganic characteristic of sand reduces risk of mastitis caused by bacteria in the bedding material, and therefore production losses are less compared to other bedding materials.
+- Lover risk of bacterial infection: The inorganic characteristic of sand reduces risk of mastitis caused by bacteria in the bedding material, and therefore production losses are less compared to other bedding materials.